-Preston Taylor Ministries is a nonprofit organization and exist to serve schools and communities in Middle Tennessee by providing prevention, intervention, and treatment services that addresses bullying, substance abuse, violence, and social and emotional barriers to success.
-The Community Enhancement Funds provided funding to assist Preston Taylor Ministries in providing a program focused on literacy.
+Preston Taylor Ministries is a nonprofit organization founded in 1998 to confront many of the problems that were present in the Preston Taylor public housing area that included drug use, gang involvement, teenage pregnancy, illiteracy, poor school performance and crime.
+The Community Partnership Funds provided funding to assist the Preston Taylor Ministries in providing a program focused on literacy.